TheDepe/VAREN/README.md

 ## Example

 After installing the *VAREN* package and downloading the model parameters you should be able to run the `visualise_model.py` script to visualise the results.
-For this step you hve to install the [trimesh](https://trimsh.org/) package (installed directly via `pip install -e .[all]`.
+For this step you have to install the [trimesh](https://trimsh.org/) package (installed directly via `pip install -e .[all]`.
 Will need to install separately if installed directly from this repository).

 You can run the script via: